iai-group/nordlys/doc/source/web_gui.rst

-Web interface
+Web-based GUI
 =============

-Nordlys is shipped with a web interface, which is built on the `Nordlys API <http://api.nordlys.cc/>`_.
+Nordlys is shipped with a web-based graphical user interface, which is built on the `Nordlys API <http://api.nordlys.cc/>`_.
 It is a wrapper for all functionalities provided by Nordlys toolkit and can be used, e.g., to perform user studies on result presentation.

 The implementation of Web interface is based on Flask and Bootstrap.
 Below we describe the functionalities provided by the excerpts from the Web interface with their  interface.

 .. note:: The interface can be accessed via: http://gui.nordlys.cc/